Sergei Witte: Family and early life

 Witte's father, Julius Christoph Heinrich Georg Witte, was from a Lutheran Baltic German family.
 He converted to Russian Orthodoxy upon his marriage with Yekaterina Fadeyeva.
 His father was made a member of the knighthood in Pskov but moved as a civil servant to Saratov and Tiflis (present-day Tbilisi, Georgia).
 Sergei was raised on the estate of his mother's parents.
 His grandfather was Andrei Mikhailovich Fadeyev, a Governor of Saratov and Privy Councillor of the Caucasus, and his grandmother was Princess Helene Dolgoruki.
 Sergei had two brothers (Alexander and Boris) and two sisters (Olga and Sophia).
 Helena Blavatsky, noted as a mystic, was their first cousin.
 Witte studied at a Tiflis gymnasium, but he took more interest in music, fencing and riding than in academics.
 He finished Gymnasium I in Kishinev and began studying Physico-Mathematical Sciences at the Novorossiysk University in Odessa in 1866 and graduated at the top of his class in 1870.
 After completing his studies he devoted some time to journalism in close relations with the Slavophiles and Mikhail Katkov.

 Witte had initially planned to pursue a career in academia with the intention of becoming a professor in theoretical mathematics.
 His relatives took a dim view of that career path, as it was considered unsuitable for a noble or aristocrat at the time.
-He was instead persuaded by Count Vladimir Pavlovich Machabelovy, Minister of Ways and Communication, to pursue a career in the Russian railroads.
-At the direction of the Count, Witte undertook six months of training in a variety of positions on the Odessa Railways to gain a practical understanding of Ukrainian railways operations.
+He was instead persuaded by Prince Vladimir Pavlovich Machabelov, Minister of Ways and Communication, to pursue a career in the Russian railroads.
+At the direction of the count, Witte undertook six months of training in a variety of positions on the Odessa Railways to gain a practical understanding of Russian railways operations.
 At the end of that period, he was appointed as chief of the traffic office.